This article was updated on 01/29/2025

 3. Opportunities

-This is the stage of your company’s SWOT analysis where you’ll need to shift your focus from internal to external factors.
+This is the stage of your companyโs SWOT analysis where youโll need to shift your focus from internal to external factors.
+A good SWOT analysis example can illustrate how businesses, particularly startups, can utilize SWOT analysis to understand their current situation and inform their future strategies.

 Think about how you can leverage excellent relationships that you have with clients.
 You can create case studies based on the work you do with them that showcases your strengths and ROI for the clients.